 Do not approach alligators blocking the trails

 Levy Loop (6.5 miles) – The trail circles restored marsh.
 Walking the entire loop takes 3.5 to 4 hours at a leisurely pace.
 A leisurely bike ride takes about 2 hours.
 Under wet conditions the trail surface can be muddy and uneven.The South Levee Trail provides views of marsh and forest.
 It is partially shaded for most of its length.
 The North Levee Trail has neighboring homes for the first mile.
 Please be quiet and respect their privacy.
 The north side offers views of marsh and has no shade.
 Beware of alligators.
-NO DOGS ALLOWED.
+NO DOGS or HORSES ALLOWED.

 Barr Hammock South entrance provides 13 miles of trails for hikers, bikers, and equestrian users: